Redmi 6, Redmi 6A with 5.45-inch 18:9 display launched: Price, specifications

 Redmi 6A Specifications, Price

-Similar to the Redmi 6, Redmi 6A also sports a 5.45-inch 18:9 display.
+Similar to the Redmi 6, Redmi 6A also sports a 5.45-inch HD+ (1440×720) 18:9 display.
 However, it has a different Helio SoC under the hood.
 The phone is powered by Helio A22 processor fabricated on 12nm FinFET technology.
 The processor is clocked at 2.0GHz.
 Xiaomi claims that the chipset is faster than Qualcomm’s Snapdragon 425 and MediaTek’s MT6739 processor.

 In terms of camera, Redmi 6A features dual rear camera having a 13MP primary sensor and a 5MP secondary sensor.
 Up front, it has a 5MP camera for selfies.
 The phone comes in single RAM/storage option- 2GB RAM/16GB internal storage.
 As for the pricing, Redmi 6A will cost Yuan 599 which translates to Rs 6300 after conversion.
 The latest Redmi 6 series sale will start from June 15 in China.